 2. Tell Us What Happened

-After you have notified us of your claim, we will ask that you complete a claim form.
-Once received we’ll be in touch to let you know what happens next.
+After you’ve notified us of your claim, we’ll ask that you complete a claim form.
+Once received, we’ll be in touch to let you know what happens next.

-Please be aware that if you do not complete step 1, we will still need to speak to you to assess your claim.
+Please be aware that if you don’t complete step one, we’ll still need to speak to you to assess your claim.

 3. The Paperwork

-When asked, you will need to provide the following information to support your claim via email or post:
+When asked, you’ll need to provide the following information to support your claim via email or post:

-1. A medical certificate/fit note - confirming you were unable to work due to your illness or incapacity (this needs to start from your first day off work)
+1. A medical certificate/fit note - confirming you were unable to work due to your illness or injury (this needs to start from your first day off work).

-3. A consent form – don’t worry, we’ll also cover this when we contact you.
+1. A consent form - don’t worry, we’ll cover this when we contact you.

-We will confirm as soon as we can if your claim is payable.
-In some instances, we may need further information, but we will let you know what and why.
+We’ll confirm as soon as we can if your claim is payable.
+In some instances, we may need further information, but we’ll let you know what and why.

 Understanding Your Cover